 By Nikki Viljoen – Viljoen Consulting (Pty) Ltd

-The Concise Oxford Dictionary defines ‘Entrepreneur” as ‘Person in effective control of commercial undertaking; one who undertakes a business or enterprise with chance of profit or loss; contractor acting as intermediary’ and “Manager” as ‘Person conducting a business institution.’
-As you can see they are quite similar, but very different.
+The Concise Oxford Dictionary defines ‘Entrepreneur” as “Person in effective control of commercial undertaking; one who undertakes a business or enterprise with a chance of profit or loss; contractor acting as an intermediary” and “Manager” as ‘Person conducting a business institution.’
+As you can see they are quite similar but very different.

-So when is the right time to hand over the reigns and the running of your business?
-Many folk say that there never is a right time, some say when you are looking for investors or outside capital.
+So when is it the right time to hand over the reins and the running of your business?
+Many folks say that there never is a right time, some say when you are looking for investors or outside capital.
 To each individual who has faced this particular dilemma the timing and when it should be done, may differ, but what does not differ is the difficultly in making the right choice.

 Ultimately though, it will allow you, the Entrepreneur to do what you do best and that is to ‘dream’ and to turn those dreams into realities.